 And here’s the big beautiful beast that took me there.
 For only 19,50 euros, it was a beautiful and relaxing two and a half-hour ride.

-As I sat in my comfy seat that sunny summery morning, the open road stretched before me, I felt the urban stress melt from my neck and shoulders.
+As I sat in my comfy seat that sunny summery morning, the open road stretched before me like an arrow, I felt the urban stress melt from my neck and shoulders.
 I really felt like I was on summer vacation.
 We passed through gently rolling fields, orchards, vineyards and even a few rice paddies.
 After Italy, Spain and Greece, Portugal is the fourth largest rice producer in the EU.

 In some ways Portugal reminds me of a simpler life from a past era, the era of my childhood or teen years, for example.
 It was relaxing to distance myself from the city and venture into the countryside.
 Here, I was trading the noise and air pollution of Paris for the clean ocean breeze of the Algarve; trading the metallic whine of scooters and motorcycles for the sound of birdsong; trading the closed and sometimes surly faces of the French for the pleasant friendly faces of the Portuguese.
 This is why I was travelling to the coastal hotel, the Epic Sana.
 It was an escape, of sorts.